 In addition to the age of the boiler and a lack of regular scheduled maintenance, here are some common causes of boiler malfunction over time:

-- Because the pipes that move condensation away from the boiler installation run outside the home, cold weather can freeze and burst the pipes.
+- Pipes that move condensation away from the boiler installation running outside the home can freeze and burst during extended periods of cold weather.

-- Turning off your boiler over a long period of time, such as in the summer, causes issues once the weather gets cold again - especially when it comes to pumps and valves seizing up.
+- Turning off your boiler over a long period of time, such as in the summer, causes issues once the temperature drops again - especially when it comes to pumps and valves seizing up.
 Combi boilers are also vulnerable to this.

 - Boilers lose efficiency when water pressure is low, which leads to increased wear and tear for many parts.
 If you have a gas boiler, you need to be especially careful with this issue.

-- Over time, pipes in heating systems corrode and build up sludge deposits and sediments that affect water flow, which impacts how well your boiler runs.
+- Over time, pipes in heating systems corrode and build up sludge deposits and sediment which affects water flow, impacting how well your boiler runs.

 What to look for in boiler cover

-Each policy will vary in what gets covered but here are the main parts that you should be looking out for.
+Each policy will vary in what gets covered but here are the main things that you should be looking out for:

 - Call-out fees, parts, and labour are taken care of by boiler cover in case of breakdown.
 The boiler control parts are also included.